 Keep bugs & birds off your new plants with a fabric row cover

 The warming temperatures in spring mean both the birds and the bugs are getting more active and they are hungry!!
 Nothing looks tastier to a hungry bird than a freshly planted bed of peas.
 Buy a lightweight fabric row cover to put over your growing plants; this will keep the birds and the bugs out.
 Be sure to buy the thinnest, lightest weight cover you can find so that it will still allow the maximum amount of sunlight and water to get through!

 Start a garden journal

 Spring is here!!
-Let’s get that garden started!!
+Used these 10 tips for your vegetable garden and let’s get that garden started!!